Solopreneurs have a historical, life-changing opportunity to build businesses molded around their personality.

 This not to say that business decisions are not part of the equation.

 A business must be financially viable to exist.
 But one can choose financially viable options within the value-viable options that are available.

 Furthermore, the better the business is going, the less the financial side of the equation will restrain your decision-making.

 #3.
 A Values-Based Business Seeks Values-Based Customers

-In my case, that means protecting against freeloaders and abusive customers.
+In my case, that means that I don’t want bullies, freeloaders, or abusive customers.

 Keep in mind that one of the values of this website is to assert individuals’ freedoms and standing up to life’s bullies, abusive individuals, and tyrants of all kinds.